zwelshman/mysite/content/pages/projects/project-three.md

   This Assistant currently makes use of three data sources.
 The Data Resource
-  Profile: National Cancer Registration Dataset in England, the CAS SOP #4.8 Linking Treatment Tables and an Introduction to the NDRS Rapid Registration Dataset.Chat with the NCRAS Data Resource Profile and CAS SOP 4.8, powered by LlamaIndex
+  Profile: National Cancer Registration Dataset in England, the CAS SOP #4.8 Linking Treatment Tables and an Introduction to the NDRS Rapid Registration Dataset.
+Chat with the NCRAS Data Resource Profile and CAS SOP 4.8, powered by LlamaIndex.
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg